zsyg/Homekit-Device-Stack/README.md

 Not yet!
 It will run on any platform that runs NodeJS (Windows, Linux, OSX, Raspberry Pi).

 ## Installing
 Ensure you have **NodeJS** and **NPM** installed.
 Then install Homekit Device Stack

     npm -i homekit-device-stack

 ## Running
-Within the directory that HomeKit Device Is Running.
+Within the directory that HomeKit Device Stack is installed.

     node app.js

+If creating an auto start script - ensure the script is set to run under the installed directory